Wednesday, October 6, 2010

 ** "Nonviolence is the first article of my faith."

-I have mentioned the conscience numerous times in this blog, particularly in my last post.
-Doesn't the conscience bear a striking resemblance to the supposed judgement in the afterlife?
+Doesn't the conscience bear a striking resemblance to the judgement in the afterlife that religions suggest?

 Spiritual agnostics tend to think that beliefs about the divine are unimportant and irrelevant to real life.
 Rather, the actions are what count.